 Being a landlocked country, Paraguay depends on its neighbours for access to submarine cables, an important factor that has slowed development and uptake of broadband services in the country.

-354 On the other hand, mobile services have enjoyed relative success, especially because of the competitive market, as well as mobile money's popularity and more affordable pricing.
+355 On the other hand, mobile services have enjoyed relative success, especially because of the competitive market, as well as mobile money's popularity and more affordable pricing.

-Mobile services: The mobile market has been under competition since 1998 and currently hosts four operators - Tigo, Telecom, Claro and Vox.355 Mobile-cellular penetration rates are high, following the regional trend, partially because mobile has been a substitute for the less available fixed counterpart.
+Mobile services: The mobile market has been under competition since 1998 and currently hosts four operators - Tigo, Personal, Claro and Vox.
+356 Mobile-cellular penetration rates are high, following the regional trend, partially because mobile has been a substitute for the less-available fixed counterpart.
 Mobile-broadband penetration rates remain relatively low but the competitive market and ongoing service coverage expansion are expected to positively impact the segment.
 Another important aspect is the common use of mobile money by nationals, with Paraguay being the regional leader in the development of this practice.

-Fixed services: Fixed-telephony and VoIP are under the monopoly of the State-owned Corporación Paraguaya de Comunicaciones (Copaco),356 which has resulted in poor levels of infrastructure due to continued underinvestment.
-Despite the fact that the fixed-broadband market is under competition, development continues to be jeopardized by the refusal from Copaco to unbundle the local loop.
+Fixed services: Fixed-telephony and VoIP are provided by the State-owned Compañía Paraguaya de Comunicaciones (Copaco),357 which has resulted so far in low levels of infrastructure.
+Despite the fact that the fixed-broadband market is under competition, development continues to be jeopardized by the lack of agreement on commercial alliances to unbundle the local loop.
 ADSL remains in the hands of Copaco, whereas cable modem technology is also provided by Tigo Hogar.
-Service provision is mostly limited to the more developed urban areas, with the remote areas being underserved.357 Both cable modem and fibre optic technologies have witnessed a growing demand as well as improvement in speed, and the Government has declared that fibre optic deployment is one of its main focuses for the coming years, along with an increase in affordability.
+Service provision is mostly limited to the more developed urban areas, with the remote areas being underserved.358 Both cable modem and fibre-optic technologies have witnessed growing demand as well as improvement in speed, and the Government has declared that fibre-optic deployment is one of its main focuses for the coming years, along with an increase in affordability.